nastacio/viz-open-data/README.md

 }
 ```

-## Setup the application

-The application in this repo has already gone through those steps, but for reference, it was created with canonical development sequence for an Appsody application, as described in this [guide](https://kabanero.io/guides/collection-microprofile).

 ## Referencing service credentials in an Appsody application

 We want the local development environment to mimic the environment when the application is running inside a Kubernetes cluster, so that the application developer does not have to write different code for the different environments.